I’ll never forget my first taste of Slovenia’s orange wine: it came with a story, a master storyteller and its very own TV show.

 Opened by popular Slovenian singer Jan Plestenjak, Soba 102 is a glamorous downtown Ljubljana spot where you might spot celebrities doing media interviews.
 It’s a bar and full service restaurant that also offers more than 80 — mostly local — Slovenian wines.
 Check out the autographs from numerous Slovenian singing stars on your way to the WC.

 During our visit the wines were the star of the show.
 We started with Rose Kobal Wine from Štajerska region, served in a cute mini-bottle perfect for two to share.
 We also tasted Merlot Krapež from the Vipava Valley and then an outstanding red melange called “Duet” by one of Slovenia’s most famous winemakers, Edi Simčič.
 And of course, more Zlata Penina Rose Radgonske — sparking rose to end the summer evening.

 Many thanks to the team for guiding me on this epic wine-tasting crawl of Slovenian wine — without ever leaving Ljubljana.
-Another highly recommended wine bar, Šuklje, will have to wait for the next trip.
 And there’s even a secret wine cellar beneath a popular bar where you can visit seven Slovenia wine regions in one evening.
-I’ll review that in another post.
-Tasting in Ljubljana will make you want to plan a longer trip to the Slovenia’s Vipava Valley and Goriška Brda — to write your own golden story.
+I’ll review that in another post and add more as I discover them.
+Wine tasting in Ljubljana will make you want to plan a longer trip to the Slovenia’s Vipava Valley and Goriška Brda — to write your own golden story.